dequelabs/axe-devtools-android-sample-app/README.md

 You can kick it off from Android Studio, or through an automated service such as Perfecto, Sauce Labs, etc.

 _Note:_
-- This project is set to use the Android Gradle plugin version 7.3.1.
+- This project is set to use the Android Gradle plugin version 8.11.2.
 Running the project with newer, or older, JDK versions may require you to update the Gradle plugin version accordingly.
-Please refer to [Android's Updating the Gradle Plugin]((https://developer.android.com/studio/releases/gradle-plugin#updating-plugin)) documentation for more.
+Please refer to [Android's Updating the Gradle Plugin](https://developer.android.com/studio/releases/gradle-plugin#updating-plugin) documentation for more.

 ### Perfecto

 If you have an account with Perfecto, you can run the automated tests of this application by using our prewritten Perfecto configuration file `configFile.json` that shards the tests across any two available devices.
 Follow the steps below to get started:

-1. **Project's build.gradle**: Add `maven { url "https://repo1.perfectomobile.com/public/repositories/maven" }` to **repositories** section.
+1. **Project's build.gradle**: Add  to **repositories** section.
 Add `classpath 'com.perfectomobile.instrumentedtest.gradleplugin:plugin:+'` to **dependencies** section.
 [See Configure the project for Perfecto section](https://help.perfecto.io/perfecto-help/content/perfecto/automation-testing/espresso.htm)

 2. **app/build.gradle**: Add `id 'com.perfectomobile.instrumentedtest.gradleplugin'` to **plugins** section.